 What makes you want to write or paint or design?
-Is it because you took to the pen or brush when you were a kid?
+Is it because you took to the pen or brush as a kid?
 Did you see or read something that moved you so much that you decided to replicate that emotion?
 Why did you not just let it go as a passing thought?
 Or is it just something that came to you as a gift of your genetics?

 I want to know how art starts to speak to you… how it translates in your mind… how and what you interpret it to be… how it works when words fail… how it helps you express… and how it has been a language even before the most rudimentary languages were formed.
 As it is rightly said,

-“A Picture Is Worth A Thousand Words”
+“A Picture Is Worth A Thousand Words.”

-Art Is Artist Personified.
+"Art Is Artist Personified."

-The Body Suffers While The Soul Celebrates.
+"The Body Suffers While The Soul Celebrates."